dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 ## 2. Obtain and add API credentials from GitHub

-You will need to [sign in](https://github.com/login) to your github account and create your access token via [Personal access tokens page](https://github.com/settings/tokens).
+You will need to [sign in](https://github.com/login) to your GitHub account and create your access token via [Personal access tokens page](https://github.com/settings/tokens).

 Copy your new access token over to `.dlt/secrets.toml`: